Quick Answer

 Speed matters

-Research from Harvard Business Review shows that responding to a lead within 5 minutes makes you 21 times more likely to qualify that lead compared to waiting 30 minutes.
+Research from the MIT Lead Response Management Study shows that responding to a lead within 5 minutes makes you 21 times more likely to qualify that lead compared to waiting 30 minutes.
 An auto-response buys you that crucial window.

 Zap 9: Photo upload to cloud backup